Sicilian Defence, Dragon Variation: Main Line: 6.Be3 Bg7 7.f3 0-0 8.Qd2 Nc6

 The Yugoslav Attack with 9.Bc4 exemplifies the spirit of the Dragon with race-to-mate pawn storms on opposite sides of the board.
 White tries to break open the Black kingside and deliver mate down the h-file, while Black seeks counterplay on the queenside with sacrificial attacks.
 Typical White strategies are exchanging dark-squared bishops by Be3–h6, sacrificing material to open the h-file, and exploiting pressure on the a2–g8 diagonal and the weakness of the d5 square.

 Black will typically counterattack on the queenside, using the queenside pawns, rooks, and dark squared bishop.
 Black sometimes plays ...h5 (the Soltis Variation) to defend against White's kingside attack.
-Other typical themes for Black are exchanging White's light-square bishop by ...Nc6–e5–c4, pressure on the c-file, sacrificing the exchange on c3, advancing the b-pawn and pressure on the long diagonal.
+Other typical themes for Black are exchanging White's light-squared bishop by ...Nc6–e5–c4, pressure on the c-file, sacrificing the exchange on c3, advancing the b-pawn and pressure on the long diagonal.
 Black will generally omit ...a6 because White will generally win in a straight pawn attack since Black has given White a hook on g6 to attack.
 In general, White will avoid moving the pawns on a2/b2/c2, and so Black's pawn storm will nearly always be slower than White's on the kingside.
 Black can frequently obtain an acceptable endgame even after sacrificing the exchange because of White's h-pawn sacrifice and doubled pawns.